Joe Frazier: Introduction to boxing

+Early work

 Not long after Frazier started working, his left arm was seriously injured while he was running from the family's 300-pound hog.
 One day, Frazier poked the hog with a stick and ran away.
 The gate to the pigpen was open, however, and the hog chased him.
 Frazier fell and hit his left arm on a brick.
 His arm was torn badly, but as the family could not afford a doctor, the arm had to heal on its own.
 He was never able to keep it fully straight again.

 When Frazier was 15 years old, he had been working on a farm for a family named Bellamy.
 They were both white men: Mac was younger and more easy-going, and Jim was rougher and somewhat backward.
 One day, a black kid about 12 years old accidentally damaged one of the Bellamys' tractors.
 Jim became so enraged he took off his belt and whipped the boy with his belt right there in the field.
 Frazier saw the event and went back to the packing house on the farm and told his black friends what he had seen.
 Soon, Jim saw Frazier and asked him why he told others what he had witnessed.
 Joe then told Bellamy he did not know what he was talking about.
 But Jim did not believe Frazier, and he told Frazier to get off the farm before he took off his belt again.
 Frazier told him to keep his pants up because he was not going to use his belt on him.
 Jim then analyzed Frazier for a bit and eventually said, "Go on, get the hell outta here."
 Joe knew from that moment it was time for him to leave Beaufort, and he could see only hard times and low rent for himself.
 Even his mother could see it.
 She told Frazier, "Son, if you can't get along with the white folks, then leave home because I don't want anything to happen to you."

 The train fare from Beaufort to the cities up north was costly, and the closest bus stop was in Charleston, 75 mi away.
-Luckily, by 1958, the Greyhound Lines bus (called "The Dog" by locals in Beaufort) had finally made Beaufort a stop on its South Carolina route.
-Frazier had a brother, Tommy, in New York and was told that he could stay with Tommy and his family.
-Frazier had to save up a bit before he could make the bus trip to New York and still have some money in his pocket, and so he first went to work at the local Coca-Cola plant.
-Joe remarked that the white guy would drive the truck and that he would do the real work stacking and unloading the crates.
-Joe stayed with Coca-Cola until the government began building houses for the Marines stationed at Parris Island, when he was hired on a work crew.
+In 1958, a Greyhound Lines bus called "The Dog" by locals in Beaufort, made Beaufort a stop on its South Carolina route.
+Frazier had a brother, Tommy, in New York, and was told that he could stay with Tommy and his family.
+Frazier had to save up a bit before he could make the bus trip to New York and still have some money in his pocket, so he first went to work at the local Coca-Cola plant.
+Frazier recalled that the white guy would drive the truck and that he would do the real work stacking and unloading the crates.
+He worked with Coca-Cola until the government began building houses for the Marines stationed at Parris Island, when he was hired on a work crew at Parris Island.